-The COVID-19 vaccine will most likely be two intramuscular deltoid (upper arm) injections 21 days apart .
+The COVID-19 vaccine in the U.S. is two intramuscular deltoid (upper arm) injections 21 days apart .
 This is similar to most other vaccines such as Hepatitis B, pneumococcal, MMR (measles, mumps, and rubella), and DTaP (diptheria, tetanus and pertussis) vaccines.
 See common multi-dose vaccine schedules here .
-Oral and skin patch vaccines are in development, which may aid delivery, administration and acceptance of the vaccine .
+Single dose injections (Johnson & Johnson) oral and skin patch vaccines are in development, which may aid delivery, administration and acceptance of the vaccine .

 Were these vaccines rushed?

 Most vaccines in use today have taken years and, in some cases, decades to develop.
 For this vaccine, governments and companies have dedicated substantial funds and personnel into companies and institutions developing vaccines.
 These current vaccines were developed over 10 months with unprecedented focus, collaboration and financial support .